Good Employer

 Anyone who experiences or observes discrimination, bullying, or harassment is encouraged to contact the Linde MH Compliance Committee.
 This independent body receives and investigates reports and provides support and assistance to anyone affected.
 Its main aim is to create a “speak-up culture” for all employees, leaving no room for discrimination.
 All employees are encouraged to report incidents and stand up for each other.

-Total discrimination incidents:
+Total cases of discrimination

 0 0 0